An Introduction To Child Development

 Also, you don’t need to fret about how to raise a child perfectly.
 You will be learning along the way.
 Be open to the advice from the right people.
-Don’t be afraid to ask questions to your OB-GYN and doctors.
+Don’t be afraid to ask questions of your OB-GYN and doctors.
 Let your knowledge increase through reading helpful books that talk about motherhood and its various phases.

 A healthy diet is still expected of you and there are a lot of resources you can refer to in terms of finding the food items that will enhance your milk production and keep your immunity levels up because they will be passed on to your baby.